-Intellectual wellness is being open to new ideas, thinking critically, and seeking out new challenges.
+Intellectual Wellness is being open to new ideas, thinking critically and finding ways to be creative.

-- Become aware of who you are and what you stand for.
+- Become aware of who you are and what you value

 Improve Study Skills